 RELIEF REQUESTED IN THE PRIMARY APPLICATION.
-In the STB Finance Docket No. 33388 lead docket, applicants seek: a proval of the transaction proposed in the primary application (in paragraph 1 below); applied to describe the transaction referred to as Transaction Elements (in paragraphs 2, 3, 4, 5, 6, 7, 8, 9, 10, and 11 below); and a fairness determination respecting the terms under which CSX and NS have acquired all of the common stock of CRR (in paragraph 12 below).
+In the STB Finance Docket No. 33388 lead docket, applicants seek: approval of the transaction proposed in the primary application (in paragraph 1 below); approval of certain "elements" of that transaction. referred to as Transaction Elements (in paragraphs 2, 3, 4, 5, 6, 7, 8, 9, 10, and 11 below); and a "fairness determination" respecting the terms under which CSX and NS have acquired all of the common stock of CRR (in paragraph 12 below).

 - (1) Applicants seek approval and authorization, pursuant to 49 U.S.C.
-11323 r 111324, of the acquisition by CSXC and NSC (each a noncarrier corporation controlling one control of, and the power to exercise joint control over.
-CRK (also a noncarrier corporation controlling one or more rail carriers).
+11323 and 11324, of the acquisition by CSXC and NSC (each a noncarrier corporation controlling one or more rail carriers) of joint control of, and the power to exercise joint control over.
+CRR (also a noncarrier corporation controlling one or more rail carriers).
 See 49 U.S.C.
 11323(a)(5). - (2) Applicants seek approval and authorization, pursuant to 49 U.S.C.
-11323 and 11324. of the acquisition by NYC and PRR of, and of the operation by CSXT and NSR over, the CRC lines and other assets, including without limitation trackage and other rights, that will be allocated to NYC and PRR, respectively.
-Applicants also ask that we expressly provide that pursuant to the sought approval and authorization under 49 U.S.C.
+11323 and 11324, of the acquisition by NYC and PRR of, and of the operation by CSXT and NSR over, the ERC lines and other assets, including without limitation trackage and other rights, that will be allocated to NYC and PRR, respectively.
+Applicants also ask that we expressly provide that, pursuant to the sought approval and authorization under 49 U.S.C.
 11323 and 11324, and notwithstanding any purported limitations on assignability, NYC and PRR each will have the same right, title, and interest in the CRC lines and other assets forming its part of the Allocated Assets as CRC itself now has, including the power to pass the use and enjoyment of those lines and other assets to CSXT and NSR.
 10 - (3) Applicants request a declaratory order that 49 U.S.C.
 10901 does not apply to the transfer of the Allocated Assets to NYC and PRR."
 Applicants concede that, because NYC and PRR are not now carriers, an argument can be made that authority under 49 U.S.C.
-10901 is required for the transfer; applicants maintain, however, that the transfer should be viewed in context as simply a part of a larger transaction involving the operation by CSX and NS of the assets to be transferred to NYC and PRR, respectively; and applicants claim that the transfer, when viewed in context, requires authorization not under 49 U.S.C.
+10901 is required for the transfer, applicants maintain, however, that the transfer should be viewed in context as simply a part of a larger transaction involving the operation by CSX and NS of the assets to be transferred to NYC and PRR respectively; and applicants claim that the transfer, when viewed in context, requires authorization not under 49 U.S.C.
 10901 but rather under 49 U.S.C.
 11323 and 11324.
-In the event we do not issue the sought declaratory order, applicants seek authorization for the transfer of the CRC assets to NYC and PRR, under 49 U.S.C.
+In the event we do not issue the sought declaratory order, applicants seek authorization for the transfer of the CRC assets to NYC and PRR: under 49 U.S.C.
 10901; and, in order to bring the transfer within the scope of the immunizing power of 49 U.S.C.
-11323 and 11324. - (i) for CSXT and NSR to enter into the Allocated Assets Operating Agreements and to operate the assets held by NYC and PRR, respectively; (ii) for CSXT, NSR, and CRC to enter into the three Shared Assets Areas Operating Agreements and to operate the assets in such areas: and (iii) for CSX and NS to use, operate, perform, and enjoy the Allocated Assets and the assets in the Shared Assets Areas consisting of assets other than routes (including, without limitation, the Existing Transportation Contracts).
+11323 and 11324. - (4) Applicants seek approval and authorization, pursuant to 49 U.S.C.
+11323 and 11324: (i) for CSXT and NSR to enter into the Allocated Assets Operating Agreements and to operate the assets held by NYC and PRR, respectively; (ii) for CSXT, NSR, and CRC to enter into the three Shared Assets Areas Operating Agreements and to operate the assets in such areas: and (iii) for CSX and NS to use, operate, perform, and enjoy the Allocated Assets and the assets in the Shared Assets Areas consisting of assets other than routes (including, without limitation, the Existing Transportation Contracts).
 See 49 U.S.C.
 11323(a)(2).
 See also 49 U.S.C.
 11323(a)(6).